HorridModz/Gameguardian-All-Updates-Scipt-Generator/README.md

 The generated exe will be at `dist/PLATFORM/all_updates_generator/all_updates_generator.exe`.

 > [!NOTE]
-> You can edit the generated script template; it is at `src/resources/script_template.lua`.
+> If you're editing the code of the tool itself, feel free to modify the generated script template; it is at `src/resources/script_template.lua`.
 However, make sure to minify the edited template (use https://www.minifier.org/lua-minifier) and paste that into `minified_script_template.lua` so both the minified and un-minified versions reflect your changes.

 # TODO: Auto Repair